 About Vital Signs

 The San Francisco Bay Area has established an innovative monitoring initiative to track trends related to transportation, land and people, the economy, the environment and social equity.
 Measurements in these areas are our region’s Vital Signs – helping us understand where we are succeeding and where we are falling short.
-Led by the Metropolitan Transportation Commission (MTC), this effort relies upon extensive collaboration with the Association of Bay Area Governments, the Bay Area Air Quality Management District, and the San Francisco Bay Conservation and Development Commission.
+Led by the Metropolitan Transportation Commission (MTC) and the Association of Bay Area Governments (ABAG), this effort relies upon extensive collaboration with the Bay Area Air Quality Management District, the San Francisco Bay Conservation and Development Commission and the Bay Area Regional Collaborative.

 Frequently Asked Questions

 Vital Signs helps Bay Area residents explore our region’s performance using a series of indicators.
 Indicators in four key areas of regional vitality – transportation, land and people, the economy, the environment and social equity – allow us to examine historical trends, similarities and differences within our region and our competitiveness with other major metropolitan areas.

 A Vital Signs indicator is simply a quantifiable measure of regional progress on a specific topic, such as average commute time or median home price.
 Many indicators originate from regional, state and national performance measures, including those developed as part of the region’s long-range transportation and housing blueprint known as Plan Bay Area.